JelteF/derive_more/doc/from_str.md

 # Regular structs

-When deriving `FromStr` for a tuple struct with one field:
+When deriving `FromStr` for a regular struct with one field:

 ```rust
 # #[macro_use] extern crate derive_more;